RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 ### Small asymmetry in Symmetric Failure?

-It is a fact that <span style="color: mediumblue">$W_7$</span> is never truly exactly $0$, because gradient descent is a numerical method; it is merely just hovering around $0$.
-The same goes for the other feature vectors $W_{j \neq 7}$.
-In fact, it is also true that the "Symmetric Failure" case does not have to be exactly symmetric.
-We can introduce a subtle asymmetry and still achieve 0 loss.
+It is a fact that the 6 learnt features are never truly symmetric, because gradient descent is a numerical method; it is merely almost exactly symmetric.
+Some learnt features are slightly shorter than others, but the model can compensate by adjusting the biases and the angles between the features accordingly to compensate.
+Let's look at how this happens by deliberately introducing some asymmetry.

 Suppose we introduce a perturbation such that <span style="color: mediumslateblue">$W_6$</span> and <span style="color: firebrick">$W_1$</span> are now both a tiny bit shorter than the other $W_{j \neq 7}$.
 Now we'll have some loss, because the activations for features <span style="color: mediumslateblue">$6$</span> and <span style="color: firebrick">$1$</span> are not as strong, and there's interference.
 This triggers a series of updates that will cascade the loss from one side (the side of <span style="color: mediumslateblue">$W_6$</span> and <span style="color: firebrick">$W_1$</span>) the other side of the latent space:
 1. Because of insufficient activation of features <span style="color: mediumslateblue">$6$</span> and <span style="color: firebrick">$1$</span>, the model would update itself and try to **elongate <span style="color: mediumslateblue">$W_6$</span> and <span style="color: firebrick">$W_1$</span> and decrease <span style="color: mediumslateblue">$b_6$</span> and <span style="color: firebrick">$b_1$</span>**.